jctrl/learning-resources/php.md

 * [Awesome PHP](https://github.com/ziadoz/awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.

 * [PHP Trends](http://phptrends.com/) - Latest trending PHP libraries and tools

+* [Packagist](http://packagist.org) - Packagist is the main Composer repository.
+It aggregates all sorts of PHP packages that are installable with Composer.